Winter fly fishing can go one of two ways, very cold, wet and miserable, or warm, dry and enjoyable!

 Some fishermen have used and loved a fishing sling pack, I’m one of those guys.
 I’m a big fan of how simple it is to spin the sling around on my back to my chest to grab something, then spin it back.

-This pack has 18 liters of space (weird way to measure imo) but regardless it has some space to fit a bunch of stuff.
-This pack is water resistant which is the best part of this sling.
-It’s also made by Simms, and Simms doesn’t mess around when they make gear.
+This pack has 18 liters of storage so it has some space to fit a bunch of stuff.
+It’s water resistant to keep your gear dry throughout the entire day.
+It’s also made by Simms, and Simms doesn’t mess around with their gear.

 Winter fishing can be either a blast or miserable